ronin-rb/ronin-vulns/README.md

 SQL injection (SQLi), reflective Cross Site Scripting (XSS), and Server Side Template Injection (SSTI), and Open Redirects.

+ronin-vulns is part of the [ronin-rb] project, a [Ruby] toolkit for security research and development.

 ## Features

 * Supports testing for: